FICA

 Why It Matters for Your Business

-FICA represents a significant cost for both employers and employees, and self-employed individuals effectively pay double, making it a major factor in tax planning.
+FICA represents a significant cost for both employers (matching portion) and employees (withheld portion), and self-employed individuals effectively pay double through self-employment tax, making FICA planning a major lever for S-corp election decisions.

 Related Terms